 In considering the economic potential of Kewaunee County, businesses and industries can rely upon the agricultural component of a very sound economy that generates significant purchasing power and an opportunity for service and retail businesses.

-The families living on over 900 farms are a source of an excellent labor pool that helps meet the needs of industries located within the county.
+The families living on over 700 farms are a source of an excellent labor pool that helps meet the needs of industries located within the county.
 Commonly, the men and women living on the farms seek additional employment.
 They are a labor force that works in the industries and businesses that have a growing need for workers.

-The economic impact of agriculture in Kewaunee County is over 80 million dollars each year.
-Approximately $65 million is generated from Kewaunee County’s dairy farms.
+The economic impact of agriculture in Kewaunee County is over 669 million dollars each year.
+Approximately $223 million is generated from Kewaunee County’s dairy farms.

-A key component to help dairy producers remain profitable is the educational programs provided by the University of Wisconsin Extension in Kewaunee County.
-The Extension Service is a source of unbiased, research based information.
-Examples of agricultural programs in Kewaunee County include annual herd health, nutrition and dairy modernization seminars, field days, demonstrations and facility tours.
-In addition, phone consultation and farm visits are key components.
-Dairy producers in Kewaunee County state that changes they made on their farms as a result of UW-Extension education have helped them remain in business.
+A key component to help dairy producers remain profitable is the educational programs provided by the UW-Madison Division of Extension.
+The Division of Extension is a source of unbiased, research-based information.
+Examples of agricultural programs in Kewaunee County include dairy herd management, forage, and crop production, water quality education, nutrient management and application training, private pesticide applicator training, on-farm research, and outreach from the three agriculture universities in the state.
+Dairy producers in Kewaunee County state that changes they made on their farms because of the Division of Extension education have helped them remain in business.